 Recovery

 Recovery time after an anterior ankle impingement can vary widely depending on the extent of the injury.
-Typically, it takes four to six weeks before athletes can get back to their normal activities.
+Typically, it takes four to six weeks for athletes to return to their normal activities.
 Recovery time can take longer for severe cases.
-Physical therapy will play an important role in an athlete’s recovery and return to play.
+Physical therapy will be important in an athlete’s recovery and return to play.
+Treating dorsiflexion pain and eliminating ankle pinching sensations are key recovery goals.

 GET BACK TO WHAT YOU LOVE.
 FASTER